wso2-attic/esb-connectors/peoplehr/peoplehr-connector/peoplehr-connector-1.0.0/README.txt

 	iv)		empIdOptional					- 	Use a unique employee ID.
-	v)		firstName						- 	Use a valid string as the first name of the employee. vi)		lastName						-   Use a valid string as the last name of the employee. vii)	gender			    			-   Use a valid gender value. viii)	startDate			   			-   Use a valid date in the format of YYYY-MM-DD. ix)	    jobRole			        		-   Use a valid job role to which the employee can be assigned.
+	v)		firstName						- 	Use a valid string as the first name of the employee. vi)		lastName						-   Use a valid string as the last name of the employee. vii)	startDate			   			-   Use a valid working date in the format of YYYY-MM-DD. viii)	jobRole			        		-   Use a valid job role to which the employee can be assigned. ix)	    department			    		-   Use a valid department name where the employee can be appointed(if a non existing department name is used, then the department will be automatically created and be used).
-	x)	    location			    		-   Use a valid location where the employee can be appointed. xi)	    department			    		-   Use a valid department where the employee can be appointed.
-Use the department name obtained under Step 4 iii). xii)	empTitle			    		- 	Use a proper title for the employee (e.g:- Mr., Ms., Mr ). xiii)	empEmail			    		- 	Use a valid and unique email for the employee. xiv)	empDateOfBirth					- 	Use a valid date in the format of YYYY-MM-DD. xv)	    effectiveFromDate				- 	Use a valid date in the format of YYYY-MM-DD. xvi)	salaryType			    		- 	Use a proper salary type (e.g:-Annual, Monthly). xvii)	salaryAmount					- 	Amount of the salary in the format of D.DDDD (D stands for a Digit). xviii)	createSalaryComments			-   Use a comment for creating the salary for the employee. xix)	projectTimesheetDate			- 	Use a valid date in the format of YYYY-MM-DD. xx)	    timesheetProject				- 	Use the project name to which the time sheet is created for.
-Use a project name obtained under Step 4 iv). xxi)	projectTimeSheetquantity		- 	Use a quantity with the format D.DD (D stands for a Digit). xxii)	projectTimeSheetTask			- 	Use a valid task for the project time sheet.
-Use a task name obtained under 4 iv). xxiii)	projectTimeSheetNotes			- 	Use some note to be added to project time sheet. xxiv)	updatedTimesheetProject			- 	Use the project name to which the time sheet is created for.Use a project name obtained under Step 4 iv)which is not same as 'timesheetProject'. xxv)	updatedprojectTimeSheetNotes	- 	Use some note to be added to project time sheet other than the string given for 'projectTimeSheetNotes'. xxvi)	updatedProjectTimesheetQuantity	- 	Use a quantity with the format D.DD (D stands for a Digit).Provide a value different to 'projectTimeSheetquantity'. xxvii)	updatedProjectTimesheetTask		- 	Use a valid task for the project time sheet.Use a task name obtained under 4 iv)other than the value given for 'projectTimeSheetTask'. xxviii)	firstNameUpdated				- 	Use a valid string as the first name of the employee other than the value given for 'firstName'. xxix)	lastNameUpdated					- 	Use a valid string as the last name of the employee other than the value given for 'lastName'. xxx)	empEmailUpdated					- 	Use a valid and unique email for the employee other than the value given for 'empEmail'. xxxi)	leaveStartDate					- 	Use a valid date in the format of YYYY-MM-DD. xxxii)	leaveEndDate					-   Use a valid date in the format of YYYY-MM-DD.
-This should be a future date than 'leaveStartDate'. xxxiii)	leaveNewStartDate				- 	Use a valid date in the format of YYYY-MM-DD.
-This date must be different than 'leaveStartDate'. xxxiv)	leaveNewEndDate					- 	Use a valid date in the format of YYYY-MM-DD and the date must be different than 'leaveEndDate'.
-This should be a future date than 'leaveNewStartDate'. xxxv)	leaveDuration					- 	Use the number of days that the leave consists.This should be the gap between the leaveStartDate and leaveEndDate. xxxvi)	leavePaidStatus					- 	Use a valid leave paid status. xxxvii)	leaveComment					- 	Mention a comment for the leave. xxxviii)timesheetDate					- 	Use a valid date in the format of YYYY-MM-DD. xxxix)	timesheetStartDate				- 	Use a valid date in the format of YYYY-MM-DD. xl)  	timesheetEndDate				- 	Use a valid date in the format of YYYY-MM-DD.
-This should be a future date than the 'timesheetStartDate'. xli)	timeIn1							- 	A valid time in the format of hh:mm. xlii)	timesheetDateOpt				- 	Use a valid date in the format of YYYY-MM-DD. xliii)	startDateOpt					-	Use a valid date in the format of YYYY-MM-DD. xliv)	endDateOpt						- 	Use a valid date in the format of YYYY-MM-DD.
-This should be a future date than the 'startDateOpt'. xlv)	timeIn1update					- 	A valid time in the format of hh:mm.
-This should be a different date than timeIn1. xlvi)	comments						- 	Use a valid comment.
+	x)	    empEmail			    		- 	Use a valid and unique email for the employee. xi)	    empDateOfBirth					- 	Use a valid date in the format of YYYY-MM-DD. xii)	effectiveFromDate				- 	Use a valid working date in the format of YYYY-MM-DD. xiii)	salaryType			    		- 	Use a proper salary type (e.g:-Annual). xiv)	salaryAmount					- 	Amount of the salary in the format of D.DDDD (D stands for a Digit). xv)	    timesheetProject				- 	Use the project name to which the time sheet is created for.
+Use a project name obtained under Step 4 iii). xvi)	projectTimeSheetquantity		- 	Use a quantity with the format D.DD (D stands for a Digit). xvii)	projectTimeSheetTask			- 	Use a valid task for the project time sheet.
+Use a task name obtained under 4 iii). xviii)	updatedTimesheetProject			- 	Use the project name to which the time sheet is created for.Use a project name obtained under Step 4 iii)which is not same as 'timesheetProject'. xix)	updatedProjectTimesheetQuantity	- 	Use a quantity with the format D.DD (D stands for a Digit).Provide a value different to 'projectTimeSheetquantity'. xx)	    updatedProjectTimesheetTask		- 	Use a valid task for the project time sheet.Use a task name obtained under 4 iii)other than the value given for 'projectTimeSheetTask'. xxi)	firstNameUpdated				- 	Use a valid string as the first name of the employee other than the value given for 'firstName'. xxii)	empEmailUpdated					- 	Use a valid and unique email for the employee other than the value given for 'empEmail'. xxiii)	leavePaidStatus					- 	Use a valid leave paid status. xxiv)	testComment						- 	Mention a valid string value for comments. xxv)	timeIn1							- 	A valid time in the format of hh:mm. xxvi)	timeIn1update					- 	A valid time in the format of hh:mm.
+This should be a different time than timeIn1. xxvii)	leaveDate						- 	Use a valid future working date in the format of YYYY-MM-DD. xxviii)	timesheetDate					- 	Use a valid future working date in the format of YYYY-MM-DD. xxix)	timesheetDateOpt				- 	Use a valid future working date in the format of YYYY-MM-DD.

+	Note :-
-	Note :- empIdMandatory, empIdOptional,empEmail and empEmailUpdated needs to be set with unique values before running the integration test teach time.
+		1. empIdMandatory, empIdOptional,empEmail and empEmailUpdated needs to be set with unique values before running the integration test teach time.
+		2. leaveDate, timesheetDate and timesheetDateOpt should contain three different date values.

  6. Navigate to "{PeopleHR_Connector_Home}/peoplehr-connector/peoplehr-connector-1.0.0/org.wso2.carbon.connector/" and run the following command.
       $ mvn clean install